JoonaKleemol/Reservation-System/README.md

 ## Project

 In the place I work, we take item reservations on paper.
 I thought I could make a app that does the same, and saves paper and would be easier to use.
-This is just a practice project while learning AngularJS.
+This is just a practice project while learning Angular.